9 Secret Content Strategies To Improve Email Deliverability

 8. Maintain text-to-image ratio

-Maintaining text to image ratio is a good practice for better user engagement.
+Maintaining a text-to-image ratio is a good practice for better user engagement.
 Emails that are purely image-based stand no chance with users who have turned off the image-download option in their email settings.
-Knowing the audience and their preferences is key before deciding whether to use an image or text-based mailer.
+Knowing the audience and their preferences are key before deciding whether to use an image or text-based mailer.

 9. A/B testing